Hi, I’m Dr. Nevel with Sport & Spinal Rehab and today we’re talking about our SD machine

 We are going to start by setting John up for low back decompression treatment.

 So John I’m going to have you lay down on your back and we are going to put on the lumbar belt.
-What’s nice about this decompression machine is you don’t have to put the belts on super tight so its easier to breath during treatment.
-Hows that John?
+What’s nice about this decompression machine is you don’t have to put the belts on super tight so it's easier to breathe during treatment.
+How's that John?
 Feel snug?

 Ok, Hands over your head, take a deep breath in, breath out.
 Feel snug and comfortable?